hire-us/hire-us/README.md

 GitlabCI was our main CI server.
 But we have experience with TravisCI for public repos (including mobile e2e tests).
 And almost every task that can be automated was automated: running test, running integration tests, building documentation, automated deployments.

-For example if you need an single page application, you will get not only designs and page itself.
-But full pipeline: commit -> docker container -> tests -> (optionally) deployment to production.
+For example if you need a single page application, you will get not only designs and page itself but the full pipeline: commit -> docker container -> tests -> deployment to production.